Food allergies are commonly triggered by certain nuts, peanuts, shellfish, fish, milk, eggs, wheat, and soybeans.

-An elimination diet may be the only test used to diagnose a food allergy or may be used after a skin prick test or an allergen-specific serum IgE test.
+An elimination diet may be the only test used to diagnose a food allergy or may be used after a skin prick test or an allergen-specific IgE test.

 For the first type of elimination diet, the person stops eating all foods that may be causing the symptoms for about 1 week.

-The second type of elimination diet, which consists of food not likely to cause allergic reactions, can be tried instead of the first type of diet.
+The second type of elimination diet, which consists only of food not likely to cause allergic reactions, can be tried instead of the first type of diet.
 The second type of diet involves the following:

 Following a diet prescribed by the doctor